big-unibo/smarter/README.md

 ### PID - KP and KI reference values

-- `docker-compose.yaml`: Docker compose file to reproduce the experiments for reference values of KP and KI.
+- `docker-compose.yaml`: Docker compose file to reproduce the experiments for reference values of KP and KI and to run robustness tests.

 ## Reproduce Experiments